sh1dow3r/layer0/_posts/2020-04-14-Cuckoo_SIFT_With_Ansible.md

 ### Cuckoo Sandbox Project

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 Cuckoo Sandbox project is an open-sourced tool that automates dynamic malware analysis.
 The project was built using python language which makes the installment process easier to install across all platform.
 Cuckoo also supports malware analysis on Windows, OSX, Linux, and Android.
 Cuckoo, also, have a well-defined structure that makes it easy to customize.
 This feature has allowed analysts across the world to add custom modules and plugins that capture certain artifacts to result the best outcome.
-Lastly, Cuckoo have a great community support for the project which beyond the scope of this blog but could be found on this github repo. https://github.com/cuckoosandbox/community
+Lastly, Cuckoo have a great community support for the project which beyond the scope of this blog but could be found on this github repo.
+[Cuckoo Sandbox Community](https://github.com/cuckoosandbox/community)
 </span>

 ### SIFT Workstation